Perceptual error optimization for Monte Carlo rendering

 \Paragraph{Methods}

-We compare our four methods from \cref{alg:SubsetSelection,alg:Relocation} to the histogram and permutation of \citet{Heitz2019}.
-For our \vertical and \horizontal iterative minimizations we set the maximum iteration count to $T=100$ and $T=10$ respectively.
-For error diffusion and dithering we use the kernel $\DiffusionKernel$ of \citet{floyd1976adaptive} and a void-and-cluster dither mask $\DitherMask$~\citep{Ulichney1993Void} respectively.
-For our \horizontal iterative minimization we use a search radius $R=1$ and allow pixels to travel within a disk of radius $r=1$ in the dissimilarity metric $\DissimilarityMetric$.
+We compare our four methods from \cref{alg:VerticalOptimization,alg:HorizontalOptimization} to the histogram and permutation of \citet{Heitz2019}.
+For our \vertical and \horizontal iterative minimizations we set the maximum iteration count to 100 and 10 respectively.
+For error diffusion we use the kernel of \citet{floyd1976adaptive} and for dithering we use a void-and-cluster mask \citep{Ulichney1993Void}.
+For our \horizontal iterative minimization we use a search radius $R=1$ and allow pixels to travel within a disk of radius $r=1$ from their original location in the dissimilarity metric.
 For the permutation method of \citet{Heitz2019} we obtained best results with tile size $8\!\times\!8$.
 (Our $r=1$ approximately corresponds to their tile size $3\!\times\!3$.)

 \Paragraph{Rendering}